DavidBuchanan314/WAMpage/README.md

 # WAMpage
 WAMpage - A WebOS root LPE exploit chain

+This exploit is mainly of interest to other researchers - if you just want to root your TV, you probably want [RootMyTV](https://github.com/RootMyTV/RootMyTV.github.io), which offers a reliable 1-click persistent root.

 Currently only supports WebOS 4.x on 32-bit SoCs.
 This software is provided AS IS, use at your own rist, etc. etc.

 Writeup: https://www.da.vidbuchanan.co.uk/blog/webos-wampage.html